-Join Jonathan Racek for an in-depth discussion in this video Background and analysis, part of Furniture Design with Rhino.
+Join Jonathan Racek for an in-depth discussion in this video Background and analysis, part of Rhino: Furniture Design.

 - Picasso once said, "Good artists borrow, and great artists steal."
 This means that we're all influenced by the work that's come before us, and how we use the ideas of the past, that can make the difference between a good piece of art and a great piece of art.
 So in other words, are we just tweaking past ideas or are we really making those ideas our own?
 In the next four chapters, we're going to be learning about four important pieces of chair design.
 We're going to analyze the pieces to learn why they're considered important, and then we're going to create our own design inspired by what is great about these chairs.